si-meone/DiskSpaceInformer/README.md

 - graphics or colors

-- should work on java 1.6 and maybe 1.5 but the jarsigning in 1.7 is only allowing it to work on 1.6 tried mac 1.6 and it didn't work on windows 1.6 , haven't tried linux or windows yet.
+- should work on java 1.6 need to verify with a system that only has 1.6

 - folders take space as well